abach42/superhero/README.md

-# Superhero Spring Boot RESTful API
+# 🦸‍♂️ Superhero Spring Boot RESTful API
-A RESTful API etude, using Spring 6.* , Spring Boot 3.* to find solutions and build tests as example code - to store contacts of superheroes.
+A RESTful API etude, using Spring 6.* , Spring Boot 3.* to find solutions and build tests as example code and to store contacts of your superheroes.

-🚀 Start with `bin/start.sh` (more information below)
+🚀 Start with `bin/start.sh` (see below)

 You could get data calling e.g. `/api/v1/superheroes` and other endpoints.
 Prior get a JWT token.
 You can run unit, functional and integrative tests using oci container solution ("Testcontainers" feature of spring boot).

 ![Swagger UI](src/main/resources/static/img/swg.png)

-## Changelog 📜
+## 📜 Changelog

-### Features ✨
+### ✨ Features

 * JWT auth, user roles
 * Refresh token